mr-tea79/theplanet/README.md

 This project was created in Visual Studio 2019.

 Images used in making the scenes were to the best of my knowledge all from google images free to use searches.
+I drew the sprite myself, don't laugh!

 # Current known problems that I have yet to overcome